arctarus44/canopsis/sources/python/schema/etc/schema/spec/source/fr__schema.rst

 .. image:: ../_static/images/schema/Diagramme.png

-All schema in Canopsis inherit of Schema_Base
+All schema in Canopsis inherit of Base_Schema.
 Patch is created with Schema_patch, is apply on data.
 The association of Patch and Data create New Data

-1 Patch can be apply on many Data and many Patch or Data are validate by Schema_Transformation and Schema_Data.
+One Patch can be apply on many data and many Patch or Data are validate by Schema_Patch and Schema_Data whiwh inherit of Base_Schema.

 Data Schema